Accessing Vaults

 in the Cryptomator window to open the mount location using the default file manager (Windows Explorer, Finder, …).

-Even though your files are shown unencrypted in the virtual drive, they are not stored unencrypted on the hard drive but only in volatile memory
+Even though your files are shown unencrypted in the virtual drive, they are not stored unencrypted on the hard drive but only in volatile memory.

 On Windows, you can choose the drive letter of the virtual drive for each vault using advanced vault options.